rgeraldes24/solc/docs/internals/optimizer.rst

 hard is the fact that there is a hard limit of 16 slots for reaching down the expression stack.
 This more or less translates to a limit of 16 local variables.
-The stack compressor takes Yul code and compiles it to EVM bytecode.
+The stack compressor takes Yul code and compiles it to ZVM bytecode.
 Whenever the stack difference is too large, it records the function this happened in.

 For each function that caused such a problem, the Rematerialiser